Further Collapses in TFNP: A Unified View: The Grid Problem

 \begin{proof}[Proof Sketch] To see that $\bphp$ lies in \PPAD, we can reduce to $\eol$ (see, e.g., \cite{Daskalakis2009} for a formal definition) with vertex set $V = [N] \times [2]$ as follows: add a directed edge from node $(x,2)$ to node $(x,1)$ for all $x \leq A-1$.
 By taking $(x,A)$ as the distinguished source node, this yields an $\eol$ instance with the same solutions as the original $\bphp$ instance.
 On the other hand, given an instance of $\eol$ with vertex set $V = [N]$ and distinguished source node $N$ (without loss of generality), we construct an instance of $\bphp$ on $[N] \times [2]$ as follows: for any isolated vertex $x \in [N]$, create an edge from $(x,1)$ to $(x,2)$; for any edge from $x$ to $y$, create an edge from $(x,1)$ to $(y,2)$.
 This simple reduction proves the \PPAD-hardness of $\bphp$.
 The exact same constructions can be used to prove that $\iphp$ is \PPADS-complete, by reducing to and from the $\sol$ problem (formally defined by Beame et al.~\cite{Beame1998}, who call it {\scshape Sink}). \end{proof}

 In \cref{sec:discussion}, we briefly explain how an extended version of the $\grid$ problem can be used to also capture \PPP, the class defined by Papadimitriou~\cite{Papadimitriou1994} to capture a version of the Pigeonhole Principle where edges can only be computed efficiently in the forward direction.
+We do not currently see any natural way of extending the definition of the $\grid$ problem so that it also captures the class \PPA.